sam-at-work/cra-with-api/README.md

   - Run in development mode with Nodemon and Babel 7
   - Production build compiled with Babel 7
+  - core-js is a dependency to enable the polyfills added by babel to be installed in production

 - `./scripts`
   - Bash scripts for: